 They had issued a Notice of Violation on March 21, 2022 and then a subsequent Notice of Proposed Assessment on July 22, 2022 as a result of the failure to initiate site characterization activities and failure of submitting a report.
 On August 31, 2022, DEP received a compliance schedule.
 They are assigning the due date of the Site Characterization Report to December 30, 2022.

-2. The Order of the Friars Minor of the Slavo-Byzantine Rite to Sugarloaf 93, LLC Rezone Request: Correspondence was received on April 19, 2021 regarding a rezoning request at the monastery property of the Order of the Friars.
-The Township Supervisors, at their meeting of April 13, 2021, have referred the matter to Planning for review and approval.
-A motion by _____, seconded by _____, to (approve, table, deny) the Rezone Request as submitted.

-Roll Call: Reed: _____; Shoffner: _____; Morrison: _____; Ecker: _____; Cusatis: _____; DiSabella:_____.

-Endless Energy zoning application for a ground mount solar system: As per Ordinance No. 2 of 2011 regarding freestanding solar panels, application is being submitted to the Planning Committee for review and approval.
-A motion by _____, seconded by _____, to (approve, table, deny) the zoning application as submitted.

-Roll Call: Reed: _____; Shoffner: _____; Morrison: _____; Ecker: _____; Cusatis: _____; DiSabella:_____.

-Any other business that the Board Members want to discuss.
+2. Any other business that the Board Members want to discuss.

 3. The next scheduled meeting of the Planning Commission will be held on Monday, November 7, 2022 at 7:00 P.M.